- Optimizely X Web Experimentation

 When you run experiments, Optimizely determines the statistical likelihood of each variation actually leading to more conversions on your goals.

 Why does this matter?
-Because when you look at your results, you’re probably less interested in seeing how a variation compared to the baseline, and more interested in predicting whether or not a variation will be better than baseline when implemented in the future.
+Because when you look at your results, you’re probably less interested in seeing how a variation compared to the baseline and more interested in predicting whether a variation will be better than baseline when implemented in the future.
 In other words, you want to make sure your experiment results pay off.

 Optimizely’s Stats Engine powers our statistical significance calculations.
 It uses a statistical framework that is optimized to enable experimenters to run tests with high statistical rigor while making it easy for anyone to interpret results.
-Specifically, Stats Engine will allow customers to make business decisions on results as tests are running, regardless of preset sample sizes and the number of goals and variations in a test.
+Specifically, Stats Engine allows you to make business decisions on results as tests are running, regardless of preset sample sizes and the number of goals and variations in a test.